 In taking relief from a penalty area, a player will usually need to know the point where the ball last crossed the edge of the penalty area and whether the penalty area is marked as red or yellow at that point.

-It is recommended that the Committee mark the edges of penalty areas using paint and/or stakes so that there is no doubt for players.
+• It is recommended that the Committee marks the edges of penalty areas using paint and/or stakes so that there is no doubt for players.

-A Committee may define the edge of a penalty area by clearly describing it in writing but should do so only if there will be little or no doubt where the edge is.
-For example, where there are large areas of lava or desert that are to be treated as penalty areas, and the border between these areas and the preferred playing areas is well defined, the Committee could define the edge of the penalty area as being the edge of the lava bed or desert.
+• A Committee may define the edge of a penalty area by clearly describing it in writing but should do so only if there will be little or no doubt where the edge is.
+For example, where there are large areas of lava or desert that are to be treated as penalty areas, and the border between these areas and the intended general area is well defined, the Committee could define the edge of the penalty area as being the edge of the lava bed or desert.

 (3)